blissend/hqtrivia-automation/README.md

 # hqtrivia-automation (WIP)
 I vaguely wondered about the HQ trivia game and automating to get an edge in the game since there is nothing stopping you from googling for answers.
 Why not automate it in effort to learn?
-Well here's my attempt...Sc
+Well here's my attempt...

 Note using this during live game would break HQ's terms of service.
-So if you want to play around with it like I did, just take snapshots of the question.
+So if you want to play around with it like I did, just take snapshots of the question and use after game.
+DO NOT USE TO CHEAT!!!
+Made for educational purposes only!!!

 # Work Flow
 1. Capture source image either via quicktime player (recommended) or webcam (untested).
 If using quicktime you can do a movie recording without actually recording.
 Just hit the drop down arrow by the record button to select iPhone as source (iPhone must be connected by wire).